 Power Hammer class has moved onto the toolmaking part of the curriculum.
-We’re working on tools in mild steel and then making tool steel versions.
+We’re practicing making tools in mild steel and then moving on to tool steel versions.

 Hot Tools